-As the Planner for the City of Kenora, it is my professional planning opinion that if the property dimensions of Area C can be confirmed, that the following amendments as proposed for the Application for Zoning By-law Amendment, File No. D14-19-02; be approved, in lieu of public comments that may yet to be received.
+As the Planner for the City of Kenora, it is my professional planning opinion that if the property dimensions of Area C can be confirmed, and the Lake of the Woods Control Board's concerns can be addressed, that the following amendments as proposed for the Application for Zoning By-law Amendment, File No. D14-19-02; be approved, in lieu of public comments that may yet to be received.